firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 ### A virtual private gateway (VGW) - A virtual private gateway (VGW) device is a physical or software appliance on AWS side of a Site-to-Site VPN connection.

-# Question 8 A Cloud Practitioner would like to get operational insights of its resources to quickly identify any issues that might impact applications using those resources.
+#  # question 8 A Cloud Practitioner would like to get operational insights of its resources to quickly identify any issues that might impact applications using those resources.
 Which AWS service can help with this task?

 1. AWS Trusted Advisor
 2. AWS Systems Manager